Paul grew up on a farm where moral virtues such as hard work and honesty were cherished. Each of his classes has a moral lesson.

 Being a Good Role Model

 Children start modeling the activity of their parents at a very early age.
 If kids hear their father and mother use obscene language, they will repeat it and this will become a part of their vocabulary.
 Furthermore, if very young children see a parent smoking or drinking, they will tend to imitate this behavior.
 For this reason, as kids' first role models, parents must set good examples for their children to follow in practicing moral values.
-If kids see unconditional love and kindness, honesty, respect for others, and other moral virtues practiced in the home, they will tend to embrace these values.
+If children see unconditional love and kindness, honesty, respect for others, and other moral virtues practiced in the home, they will tend to embrace these values.

 Teachers, coaches, religious figures, and the media also have the responsibility of being good role models to all youth.
 By setting good examples for young people, there will be more love and kindness, honesty, respect for others, cooperation, compassion, and forgiveness in the world.